Why TA? What do TAs do?

 Arrange to meet with your assigned professor as soon as possible.

 Plan to attend the campus wide or CoE TA orientation.
+The college will email you information shortly after the semester starts.

 If for some reason you are no longer interested in being a TA, let both the course professor and Prof. de St. Germain (email@example.com) know right away.
 Please note: last minute changes sometimes take place (e.g., course enrollments fall, a course is cancelled, etc.) and there is always a small chance that a TA position may fall through.
 This seldom occurs, but we cannot guarantee your position until the actual start of classes.